pivotal/docs-tap/cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md

 # Tanzu apps workload apply

+This topic tells you about the Apps CLI `tanzu apps workload apply` command.

-`tanzu apps workload apply` is a command used to create and update workloads that are deployed in a cluster through a supply chain.
+Use the `tanzu apps workload apply` command to create and update workloads that are deployed in a cluster through a supply chain.

 The `tanzu apps workload apply` and `tanzu apps workload create` commands have the same behavior and flags with the following exceptions: